aliyun/terraform-provider-alicloud/website/docs/d/hbr_ots_snapshots.html.markdown

   * `job_id` - The ID of the backup job.
   * `instance_name` - The name of the Table store instance.
   * `table_name` - The name of the table in the Table store instance.
   * `range_start` - The time when the backup job started.
 This value is a UNIX timestamp.
-Unit: seconds.
+Unit: milliseconds.
   * `range_end` - The time when the backup job ended.
 This value is a UNIX timestamp.
-Unit: seconds.
+Unit: milliseconds.